 - A specific topic or concept you would like them to speak to.
 This is especially important if you have more than one speaker.
 Even if the final presentation drifts from the original idea, you want your potential presenter to know that you are not asking them to take on both the presentation and the heavy lifting of choosing the subject matter.

 - A clear and concise call to action.
 This can be something as simple as “Would you be willing to spare an hour of your day on [day of the week], [month, date]?”
 This is a yes or no question that, if answered affirmatively, should be followed up with specific details of what is needed next (reply to this email, fill out an attached form, etc).
 You could also tell them you’ll be calling on a specific day and time to follow up on the request, at which point you would like the courtesy of a response.
-Be sure this is emphasized using a different font color or highlighted text.
+It sounds simple, but be sure this is emphasized using a different font color or highlighted text.
+Sometimes, it’s about literally catching their eye.

 Should your presenter decline, always thank them for their response and ask if they could recommend someone else for the presentation.
 This could be someone who is a better fit for the topic, has more time, or is actively searching for the teaching, interaction, and branding opportunity that webinars afford.
 This also provides you with a new contact – perhaps someone you don’t already know – and a personal reference which is a great “in” for approaching your new target.